Constrained Adaptive Rejection Sampling: Constrained Adaptive Rejection Sampling

 Because $\Ww$ is finite, so is $\pref(\Ww)$.
 When we sample a sequence prefix $u$ that does not belong to $\pref(\Ww)$, we have $p_{ua}=p_u=1$ (and so on for any extension of $ua$) and $R^\Ww$ reduces to the original distribution $\prob$.
 Thus, sampling from $R^\Ww$ almost surely terminates with the $\$$ token.

-\paragraph{Updating $\Ww$.} The update step $\Ww \gets \Ww \cup \textsc{Invalid}(w,\lang)$ at Line 6 determines the efficiency of CARS: adding more information reduces the sample-rejection rate in future iterations.
+\paragraph{Updating $\Ww$.} The update $\Ww \gets \Ww \cup \textsc{Invalid}(w,\lang)$ at Line~\ref{line:update} determines the efficiency of CARS.
 Any strategy for updating $\Ww$ is valid provided that only prefixes outside of $\pref(\lang)$ are added to $\Ww$.
 Existing rejection sampling approaches can be framed as update strategies: